adamsjlcode/HA_2023/automations/README.md

 - **Actions**:
   - Runs the LG climate control power toggle script.
 - **Conditions**: None.

+**Sync Sengled with Hue - Dynamic Palette**

+**Description**:
+This automation mimics the Hue dynamic scenes on Sengled lights by matching the brightness and RGB color attributes of various Hue lights with the Sengled lights.

+- **Triggers**: A change in the dynamics attribute of the Hue lights.
+- **Actions**:
+  - Synchronizes the brightness and RGB color of the Sengled lights with the corresponding Hue lights.
+- **Conditions**: None.

 ## How to Contribute

 Contributions are welcome!
 To add new automations or improve existing ones, please follow these steps: